dr-leo/pandaSDMX/description.rst

 Version 0.2.1 (2015-04-22)
 ----------------------------------

-* add support for zip archives received from an SDMX server.
+* API: add support for zip archives received from an SDMX server.
   This is common for large datasets from Eurostat
 * incidentally get a remote resource if the footer of a received message specifies an URL.
 This pattern is common for large datasets from Eurostat.
 * allow passing a file-like object to api.Request.get()
 * enhance documentation
+* make pandas writer parse more time period formats and increase its performance

 Version 0.2.0 (2015-04-13)
 ------------------------------------